-Coup de Coeur – Part Four: Whistle While You Work
+Coup de Cœur – Part Four: Whistle While You Work

 As often happens once you have overcome the initial excitement of something or other and reality cloaks you in its slightly constricting mantle like a heavy woollen duffle coat a couple of sizes too small, or a pair of pinchy stiff leather shoes, you need to knock on the door of fortitude and ask for her help.

-Meanwhile, Mrs Mop as I was rapidly re-branding myself was cleaning the whole place through.
+Meanwhile, Madame Balai (Mrs Mop) as I was rapidly re-branding myself was cleaning the whole place through.
 The dirt of ages dissolved under my unrelenting mop and bucket and whirling micro-cloths which I brandished with all the skill of a champion cheerleader.
-The rather horrible floor on the ground floor looks marginally less horrible and the stairs and wood floors on the first floor begin to look quite majestic.
-I cleaned the curious loo which sits at the top of it’s own staircase and bizarrely has a window to the rest of the house and I tackled and conquered the bathroom.
+The rather horrible floor on the ground floor looked marginally less horrible and the stairs and wood floors on the first floor began to look quite majestic.
+I cleaned the curious loo which sits at the top of it’s own staircase complete with red carpet which I’m afraid we consigned to a black bag all of it’s own for percieved and probably, let’s face it given the abhorrent provinence of the previous occupants, solidly sensible reasons.
+Bizarrely it has a window to the rest of the house which begs many questions which I have not yet had the pluck to ponder.
+I bravely tackled and proudly conquered the bathroom.
 The loo in there is not fixed to the floor which gives an added frisson of excitement to those brave enough to use it and the bath is the very same bath that was given it’s own fanfare by the previous owner as being big enough for three, something I care not to dwell on having met him.
 And I cleaned the shower on the first floor.
 This was genuinely a labour of love.
 The shower is a particularly odd feature of the house being on a podium in what has been the master bedroom.
-Don’t get me wrong – I’m all for the facilities-in-a-bedroom approach favoured by many chic boutique hotels and will indeed have a tub and a pretty sink in the master bedroom of the finished house but this is simply incongruous standing with all its plumbing displayed to the world and has no virtue except for a dollop of comedy value.
+Don’t get me wrong – I’m all for the facilities-in-a-bedroom approach favoured by many chic boutique hotels and will indeed have a tub and a pretty sink in the master bedroom of the finished house but this is simply incongruous standing with all its plumbing displayed to the world like a brazen flasher and has no virtue except for a dollop of comedy value.
 However, whilst we go through the process of renovating and restoring and generally swishing and swooshing the house back to the triumph it deserves to be, a working shower is helpful.
 I donned protective gloves, mask and goggles for the job because when I lifted the slats and revealed the tray it had clearly and absolutely NEVER been cleaned.
-I removed the sludge and hairy deposits of the antecedent thoroughly and zealously, dredging the drainhole and can categorically state that I have seldom, if ever, been so fully disgusted.
+I removed the sludge and hairy deposits of the antecedent thoroughly and zealously dredged the drainhole and can categorically state that I have seldom, if ever, been so fully disgusted.
 And I have lived a little.
 Indeed, I may still need some sort of therapy to truly achieve catharsis.

 Now you will gather, I hope, that my husband loves me.
 And to show his love that very day, he announced that a refreshing shower, after all my hard, and victorious toil in conquering the swamp pit, was just the thing he needed.

-I didn’t count the number of times I went down with the increasingly testy Bean to clean.
+I didn’t count the number of times I went down, with the increasingly testy Bean, to clean.
 It was many severals.
 And it was groundhoggishly tiresome in that everytime I got it looking spruce, I had to drag more bags of rubbish and rubble through the spick and spanness and my fragile effect was royally spoiled.
 But all clouds are silver lined in world of me – you just have to keep those peepers peeled and embrace the good when it falls in your path as it invariably does.
-One of the shiney pieces of silver in this story is the man at the dechetterie or tip if you will.
+One of the shiney pieces of silver in this story is the man at the déchetterie or waste disposal point if you will.
 He has the most amazing view of the mountains from his little wooden hut and he takes his job very seriously.

 PS: Of course the title is Snow White who righteously contended that if you whistle while you work the task will be easier, speedier and far more pleasant.
-I can’t actually whistle.
+It may be relevant that I can’t actually whistle ….